 A student who is unable to complete a semester's course work due to serious physical, emotional or psychological distress may qualify for special consideration.
-Such students must be recommended by the Director of Counseling Services to the Vice President for Student Life or the Vice President for Academic Affairs, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (i. e., financial aid, and comptroller) to make decisions based on contextual or individual circumstances.
+In cases of emotional or psychological distress, a student may be required to be evaluated by the Director of Counseling Services or another licensed mental health provider approved by the college.
+In cases of physical distress, a student may be required to provide documentation from a medical professional.
+The student must sign a release so that the evaluation can be shared with the Vice President for Student Life or the Vice President for Academic Affairs, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (i. e., financial aid, and business office) to make decisions based on contextual or individual circumstances.
 Such students leaving prior to the deadline for dropping classes with a "W" will withdraw from the college with W's for all courses, as would any other student.
 A student who is withdrawing under the special withdrawal policy after the official drop deadline may be granted W's for all courses or (with the professor's approval) incompletes for all courses.
 Students taking an "I" will have until four weeks following the end of that semester to complete the course work.
 If the course is not completed, the grade for that course will revert to a "W".

 Students who leave college without completing the official withdrawal process (or after the deadline for dropping courses) may not be granted honorable dismissal.
 A grade of "F" is given in each course in which they were registered.
-Note: All completed withdrawal forms must be returned to the Student Life Office within two weeks of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
+12 Note: All completed withdrawal forms must be returned to the Student Life Office within two weeks of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
 If this two-week period falls within the last two weeks of the semester, the completed withdrawal form must be returned by the last day of classes.